yowtzu/cv/index.md

 `2015 - now`
 __Portfolio Manager and Head of Credit Quantitative Investment, European Asset Management, London__
 - Research, implement and manage a 260M systematic Euro IG credit portfolio with annualised Excess Return: 250bps with positive skewness, Information Ratio: 3.5 since inception Dec 2018.
-- Built the team Built the cre
-Built the quantitat
-- Lead the quantitative team and di research on Research and implement asset allocation models for 2 global credit funds (launched in June $16$, $\approx 5$B AUM) (Black-Litterman \& copula opinion pooling/Genetic Algorithms/R).
+- Lead the quantitative team and di research on Research and implement asset allocation models for 2 global credit funds (launched in June $16$, $\approx 5$B AUM).
-- Create RV model for bond screening (Kernel Regression/R/Shiny).
-- Design and build various batch processes and databases to capture bond analytics (Python).
+- Build the team and infrastructure from scratch
 - Lead the quantitative team and direct research initiatives.

 `2015`